How to save and back up your Health data on Apple Watch

 - Tap Allow.

-Open the iCloud Drive app once Health Data Importer has finished its import.
+Open the Files app app once Health Data Importer has finished its import.

-Tap Delete in the lower right corner.
+Tap the delete button in the lower right corner.

 What now?